 MCM Comic-Con is a bi-annual convention, normally held in March and November respectively at the NEC in Birmingham.
 With other events held at The Excel Centre in London during May and October.
 I’ve attended dozens of these conventions over the past 12 years, and they seem to get bigger, and more expensive(!) every year.
 But no matter how many I attend, they’re still one of my favourites and definitely one of the convention highlights for me.

-What to expect at The Birmingham NEC
+What to expect at The NEC, Birmingham

 The National Exhibition Centre (NEC), in Birmingham is a large scale events venue, and MCM Birmingham Comic-Con usually sees ~30,00 attendees through its doors each day of the weekend.
 So you can expect to see a lot of queues, crowds, and a wide range of cosplay at the event!
 But you should also consider that the trains, car park, and nearby hotels will be busy too.
 So, make sure to pre-book well in advance if you can.
 The same goes for tickets to the event itself, in case the event sells out and there are no pay-on-the-door tickets available.